Case Study

 …it includes references that do not exist.

-12 of 22 references: “No matching record in PubMed or Crossref.”
-One lookup “matched a different work — a review of the book, not the book.”
-(Reference Verification, pp. 10–11)
+12 of 22 references returned no matching record in PubMed or Crossref; one lookup resolved to a different work — a review of the book, not the book itself.
+The full audit table is below.

 Flagged